Steps to Forming an LLC

 Forming an LLC in Arizona will help protect your personal assets from lawsuits and judgments against your business.
 An LLC is a business structure that separates your business and personal assets.
 By not having your business in a separate legal structure, you can be held personally liable for certain debts and lawsuits incurred by the company.
 Forming an Arizona Limited Liability Company does not require an attorney and you can save a lot of money if you do it yourself with the six simple steps below.

-Before getting into the five steps here are a few things to know about Arizona LLCs.
+Before getting into the step-by-step guide to forming an Arizona LLC, here are a few things to know.

-The formation and registering of LLCs is handled by the Arizona Corporations Commission.
+The formation and registering of a Limited Liability Compny is handled by the Arizona Corporations Commission.
 Note: Arizona is one of the few states that require “publication” notice of all new LLC and corporation formation.
 After filing your formation papers–whether you incorporate your Arizona LLC online or by paper–you must publish notice of your LLC formation in a newspaper.

-How Much Does It Cost to Get an LLC In Arizona?
+How Much Does It Cost to Create an LLC In Arizona?

 The filing fee for an Arizona Limited Liability Company is $50, payable to the Arizona Corporation Commission and accompanies your Articles of Organization.

 In addition to the filing fee for the Articles of Organization, there is also a publication requirement, where a notice is filed in the Arizona county where the LLC is based for three consecutive weeks.
 There is an exception where LLCs in Maricopa or Pima counties do not have to publish a notice as the Corporations Commission uses the state database.

 A list of approved newspapers is available from the Arizona Secretary of State.

 How Long Does it Take to Form an LLC in Arizona?